Patrick Wisdom Player Props: Cubs vs. Dodgers

-On Friday, Patrick Wisdom (coming off going 0-for-4) and the Chicago Cubs play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+On Sunday, Patrick Wisdom (coming off going 0-for-4) and the Chicago Cubs play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
 First pitch is at 2:20 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Dodgers.
+In his previous game he had a hitless showing (0-for-4) against the Dodgers.

 Patrick Wisdom Game Info & Props vs. the Dodgers